michael-huetter/PIMC/README.md

 \left\langle\Psi_{i_k}|\Psi_{i_{k-1}}\right\rangle
 ```

 is set periodically and excitations are propagated randomly trough the nacklace of beads while keeping the number of overlap terms fixed, if the `PoE` parameter is set to `True`.
-With this, non-adiabatic effects are included in the diabatic limit and no global/local e-changes moves are necessary.
+With this, non-adiabatic effects are included in the diabatic limit and no global/local e-change moves are necessary.

 ## Requirements
 - Python 3.10 or higher